Fungus Gnats on English Ivy: Moist Organic Soil in Cool Conditions

 - 3

-Tuck a yellow sticky card in among the trailing stems right at soil level, since Ivy's dense low growth otherwise hides much of the soil surface where adults emerge.
+Tuck a yellow sticky card down among the trailing stems close to the soil surface rather than propped above the foliage, since ivy's dense low growth otherwise hides much of the soil surface where adults actually emerge and fly up from.

 - 4

-If the mix is heavily peat-based and slow to dry at the surface, work in extra perlite or add a thin top dressing of coarse sand so the surface layer dries faster without changing how often the plant is watered overall.
+If the mix is heavily peat-based and slow to dry at the surface specifically, work extra perlite into the top couple of inches, or add a thin top dressing of coarse sand or fine gravel so that surface layer dries faster without changing the deeper watering schedule.

 Prevention

-- Calibrate watering intervals to the actual soil drying rate in your specific cool room — it will be longer than in a warm room
+- Calibrate watering intervals to the soil's actual drying rate in your specific cool room, which will run longer than a general houseplant-care guide assumes

-- Work extra perlite into the mix so the surface layer keeps drying properly even in a cool room
+- Work extra perlite into the mix so the surface layer keeps drying properly even while the plant is kept in cool conditions

-- If gnats persist despite a reasonable watering routine, look at the mix's composition rather than assuming the schedule is still at fault
+- If gnats persist despite a reasonable watering routine, examine the mix's composition and drainage rather than assuming the schedule alone is still at fault

 Quick Summary